Air Fryer Sausage Links

 Storage instructions

-To store: Place leftover sausages in an airtight container and store in the fridge for up to five days.
+To store: Let the sausages cool completely, then place them in an airtight container and refrigerate for up to 5 days.

-To freeze: Fully cooked sausage links can be frozen for up to two months.
-Keep them stored in a ziplock bag.
+To freeze: Fully cooked sausage links freeze well for up to 2 months.
+Store them in a Ziploc bag with excess air removed to prevent freezer burn.

 air fryer sausage links recipe.